ocelot-cloud/website/README.md

 ### Setup

-Clone the repository to your local machine and run `hugo server`.
-Go to `http://localhost:1313` in your browser to view the documentation.
+Run `hugo server` and go to `http://localhost:1313` in your browser to view the documentation.

 ### Contributing